 - Planetarium Science Center in Alexandria, Egypt, will address soil health.

-Young researchers from the UN Major Group for Children and Youth will also discuss their choice to pursue scientific careers and the importance of science engagement to tackle global challenges.
+Young researchers from the UN Major Group for Children and Youth discussed their choice to pursue scientific careers and the importance of science engagement to tackle global challenges.

 ISCSMD is an annual, global event illustrating the impact and reach of all the world’s science centers and science museums.
 It demonstrates the role these institutions play with their millions of visitors in raising awareness of—and engagement in—sustainable development and the solutions to global challenges.
 Science centers and science museums worldwide take the opportunity of this day to celebrate and promote their missions through widely diverse informal science education and engagement activities addressing the Sustainable Development Goals (SDGs).
 The day is a reminder to all about the universality of science and its capacity to build bridges across geographical, cultural, and religious boundaries while addressing common concerns.